Herbert H. Chen: Neutrino physics at LAMPF

 electron is converted to a neutrino (and vice versa) by the virtual particle exchange.
 Measurement of the elastic scattering was therefore a means to determine properties of the bosons, first detected at the particle physics laboratory CERN in 1983.
 Measurements of this cross section, final results published in 1993, were in excellent agreement with Standard Model predictions.
 By verifying the quantum mechanical interference effects of the two modes of interaction, LAMPF experiment E-225 was an important test of Standard Model theory.

 Liquid Argon Time Projection Chamber

 In 1976 Chen with collaborators at U.C.
 Irvine and the California Institute of Technology proposed one of the earliest uses of liquid argon in a time projection chamber (liquid Ar TPC).
 This proposal was independent of, and almost simultaneous with, Carlo Rubbia's proposal to construct such a device at CERN for rare event particle physics experiments.
-Chen's initial goals with such a detector were to study neutrino-elecron scattering, but the goals evolved to measure solar or cosmic neutrinos or proton decay.
+Chen's initial goals with such a detector were to study neutrino-electron scattering, but the goals evolved to measure solar or cosmic neutrinos or proton decay.